 The goal in planning is to calculate worst-case scenarios for inflation.
 You and your planner should consider past market history and what works in hyperinflationary times.

 Hyperinflation is when inflation rates exceed 50 percent.
 There is debate as to whether we are headed in that direction.
-My recommendations for how to invest during high inflation are commodities (agriculture, energy, and metals) and high-value dividend-paying stocks.
+Casey’s recommendations for how to invest during high inflation are commodities (agriculture, energy, and metals) and high-value dividend-paying stocks.

 2. Social Security